 Findsecbugs reported a significant number of false positives in Remoting for a couple of notable reasons.
 (See the PR.)
 Remoting uses Spotbugs aggressively with a Low threshold setting.
 This produces more results.
 Findsecbugs targets Java web applications.
-As the communication layer between agents and master, Remoting uses some mechanisms that would be a problem on the server side but are acceptable on the agent.
+As the communication layer between agents and controller, Remoting uses some mechanisms that would be a problem on the server side but are acceptable on the agent.

 Even without all its plugins, Jenkins is a considerable collection of code.
 Findsecbugs reported a smaller number of false positives for Jenkins (See the PR.)
 It runs Spotbugs at a High threshold, so it only reports issues it deems more concerning.
 A number of these indicate code debt, deprecated code to remove, or areas that could be improved.
 I created Jira tickets for many of these.